twlab/ENCODE_TE/README.md

-# ENCODE_TE
+# ENCODE TE project (ENCOTE for short)
-Various code for "Regulatory Transposable Elements in the Encyclopedia of DNA Elements"
+Various code and files for "Regulatory Transposable Elements in the Encyclopedia of DNA Elements"